 New Orleans Secrets – LGBT Queer History Tour

 This new LGBT tour dedicated to to New Orleans’ queer history started this past summer.
 The tour starts on Wilkinson Street and strolls through the French Quarter while speaking to historic queer spaces.
 Enjoy a stop at the Presbytere to see their comprehensive gay carnival exhibit.
 There you’ll set eyes on some of the most fabulous Mardi Gras costumes, and even some historic gay ball invitations.
-After a few more stops, including a drinking stop at Cafe Lafitte in Exile, the tour ends at the original location of the Upstairs Lounge fire – a story you on the tour.
+After a few more stops, including a drinking stop at Cafe Lafitte in Exile, the tour ends with the fascinating account of the story of the Upstairs Lounge fire.
 Tickets are $32 and booking is available here.

 The Twirl Tour